 During the Covid-19 pandemic, the College has embraced distance learning strategies for theoretical components as a new teaching method.
-However, practical units remain in-person, as required by the hands-on nature of emergency medical care education.
+However, practical units remain in-person.

 Hybrid options are available upon request, particularly in cases of illness or personal hardship.
 At present, online guest lectures are not offered, though clinical speakers may be invited to the campus for face-to-face engagement.
+The program also accommodates part-time students, reflecting a flexible and inclusive approach.

 The experts further discuss the College's internationalization efforts.
 The College explains, that so far, no structured international cooperation is in place, but will be worked on within the next few months.
-The students have the opportunity to organize an international exchange individually, but according to the students, that is challenging without agreements and cooperations.
+The students have the opportunity to organize an international exchange individually, but according to the students, it is challenging without agreements and cooperation.
 The experts recommend establishing partnerships with other institutions to offer exchange periods to their students and staff.
 International cooperation in research projects is also a great opportunity to integrate into the international scientific community.